Nxcl-11/Malicious-URL-Detector-with-Machine-learning-by-Nou-Chylong/Documents/Accuracy.md

 ## 1. Classification Report

-                precision    recall  f1‐score   support
+           precision    recall  f1-score   support

-        0         0.92      0.90      0.91    118040
+      0         0.91      0.90      0.91    117920

-        1         0.68      0.73      0.71     34123
+      1         0.76      0.78      0.77     46886

-Accuracy: 0.86                               152163
+Accuracy: 0.87                               164806

 ---

+## 2. Overall Accuracy

-- **Overall Accuracy = 0.8635 (86.35 %)**
+- **Overall Accuracy = 0.87 (87%)**
-  - This number tells us that out of all the URLs in the test set (15,2163 examples), the model correctly classified about 86.35 % of them.
-In other words, if you randomly pick one URL from the held‐out test set, there’s an 86.35 % chance that our Random Forest detector will label it correctly (benign vs. malicious).
+  This means the model correctly classified 87% of the URLs in the test set (164,806 total).
+  If you randomly pick one URL from the test set, there's an 87% chance the Random Forest model will correctly identify whether it's benign or malicious.

 ---

 ## 3. Breaking Down the Numbers

 > **Support** refers to how many actual examples of each class are in the test set:
-> - Class **0 (Benign URLs): 118,040 samples**
+> - Class **0 (Benign URLs)**: 117,920 samples
-> - Class **1 (Malicious URLs): 34,123 samples**
+> - Class **1 (Malicious URLs)**: 46,886 samples

-1. **Class 0 (Benign)**
+### Class 0 (Benign)

-   - *Precision = 0.92*
+- **Precision = 0.91**
-     - Out of all URLs predicted as “benign,” 92 % truly were benign.
+  → 91% of the URLs predicted as “benign” were actually benign.
-   - *Recall = 0.90*
+- **Recall = 0.90**
-     - Of all actual benign URLs, the model correctly labeled 90 % as benign.
+  → Out of all real benign URLs, 90% were correctly identified.
-   - *F1‐Score = 0.91*
+- **F1‐Score = 0.91**
-     - A harmonic mean of precision and recall—so the model achieves a balanced performance (0.91) on benign URL detection.

-2. **Class 1 (Malicious)**
+  → Shows a balanced performance between precision and recall for benign URLs.

+### Class 1 (Malicious)

-   - *Precision = 0.68*
+- **Precision = 0.76**
-     - Of all URLs predicted as “malicious,” 68 % actually were malicious.
-In other words, whenever the model raises a “malicious” flag, it’s right about two-thirds of the time.
+  → When the model predicts “malicious,” it's correct 76% of the time.
-   - *Recall = 0.73*
+- **Recall = 0.78**
-     - Out of all truly malicious URLs, the model catches 73 % of them.
-This means it misses about 27 % of malicious URLs in the test set (false negatives).
+  → The model correctly detects 78% of all malicious URLs.
-   - *F1‐Score = 0.71*
+- **F1‐Score = 0.77**
-     - This balances precision and recall for the malicious class.
-A 0.71 indicates there is room for improvement.

-3. **Macro & Weighted Averages**
-   - *Macro Avg (Precision 0.80 / Recall 0.82 / F1 0.81)*
-     - This treats both classes equally, regardless of how many samples each has.
-It shows that on average (class 0 & class 1), the model’s performance is around 0.81.
-   - *Weighted Avg (Precision 0.87 / Recall 0.86 / F1 0.87)*
-     - This takes into account the imbalance (there are more benign URLs than malicious).
-Since class 0 is larger, its higher precision/recall has a bigger impact on the weighted scores.
+  → A good result, but there’s still room to reduce missed threats and false positives.

 ---

- An accuracy of 86.35 % is a strong indicator that, overall, the model can correctly distinguish between benign and malicious URLs most of the time.
-   - Given the imbalance (more benign than malicious samples), a naive “always-predict-benign” classifier would achieve about 77.6 % accuracy (118,040 / 152,163).
-This Random Forest model outperforms that baseline by a significant margin (86.35 % vs. 77.6 %).
+## 4. Macro & Weighted Averages

+- **Macro Avg (Precision 0.83 / Recall 0.84 / F1 0.84)**
+  → Treats both classes equally.
+Good balance between the two classes.

+- **Weighted Avg (Precision 0.87 / Recall 0.87 / F1 0.87)**
+  → Takes into account the imbalance between benign and malicious samples.
+Performance is strong overall.

 ---

 ## 5. Key Takeaways

-- **Overall:** The model correctly classifies **86.35 %** of URLs in the test set.
+- ✅ **Overall Accuracy**: 87% of the URLs in the test set are classified correctly.
-- **Benign Detection:** Very strong (Precision 0.92, Recall 0.90).
-Few benign URLs are mislabeled.
+- ✅ **Benign Detection**: Very strong (Precision: 0.91, Recall: 0.90).
-- **Malicious Detection:** Moderately strong (Precision 0.68, Recall 0.73).
-Roughly 7 out of every 10 malicious URLs are flagged correctly.
+- ⚠️ **Malicious Detection**: Decent (Precision: 0.76, Recall: 0.78).
+About 3 out of 4 malicious URLs are detected.
-- **Areas for Improvement:**
+- 🔧 **Areas for Improvement**:
-  1. Increase **class 1 precision** so fewer benign URLs are flagged as malicious.
-  2. Increase **class 1 recall** so fewer malicious URLs slip through undetected.
+  1. Increase **precision for malicious class** to reduce false alarms.
+  2. Increase **recall for malicious class** to catch more threats that are currently missed.

+---